rustshop/npcnix/README.md

   public_tcp_ports = [22]
 }
 ```

-And that's basically it for Terraform configuration.
+And that's basically it for Terraform configuration required.

 On `terraform apply`, local `npcnix pack` will pack the Nix flake from `../../configurations`, and upload it to a remote.
 On start the system daemon will execute script prepared by `npcnix_install` that will configure `npcnix` on the machine, download the packed flake, and switch the configuration.
 As long as that configuration has a npcnix NixOS module enabled, a system daemon will keep monitoring the remote and switching to the desired configuration.

+## FAQ

+### What about destination machines having to build each configuration?

+Use a build cache and/or remote builder machine.
+Both the install script module and the npcnix itself can use it.
+You can populate it from your local machine or CI of some kind.